 Only PolicyPak Application Manager does that.

-PolicyPak Application Manager was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy and desktop management, runs GPanswers.com, and lives and breathes enterprise software deployments and desktop lockdown.
+PolicyPak Application Manager was designed by former Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy and desktop management, runs GPanswers.com, and lives and breathes enterprise software deployments and desktop lockdown.

 If you’re ready to protect your Microsoft VDI investment we’re here for you.
 Call 800-883-8002 and let us know you’re like a free trial of PolicyPak Application Manager.